frappe/books/README.md

 computer) check the _Building_ section at [electron.build/cli](https://www.electron.build/cli).

-So to build for linux you could use the `--linux` flag like so: `yarn electron:build --linux`.
+So to build for linux you could use the `--linux` flag like so: `yarn build --linux`.

 ## Contributions and Community